whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/01 - The Root Cultural Disease and Life Without It.md

 I was always taught growing up that the police's job is to keep people safe and enforce the law.
 But every time I saw the riot police come out, it seemed like they were protecting the rich and powerful from their poorer neighbors -- people angry about their low wages, pollution, corruption, and all the usual troubles in unhealthy cultures.
 It's like the police's actual job was to scare people away from standing up for themselves, and punish people for standing in solidarity to make a just society.

-Is it any wonder there’s corruption when people aren’t allowed to uphold their own laws and hold their leaders accountable?
+Is it any wonder there's corruption when people aren't allowed to uphold their own laws and hold their leaders accountable?

 All this seemed normal and natural until I found healthy cultures where people don't live this way.
 I believe every single human feels a deep urge to stand up for what's right in their culture, and unhealthy cultures essentially train people to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right.
 In healthy cultures, I believe that standing for what's right in solidarity with neighbors is not just encouraged -- it's expected.
 Everyone is expected to uphold their laws to ensure they can maintain a respectful way of life.